aditya-chettipalli/listWithClever/README.md

 ## Output

 * `output.csv`: Final cleaned and enriched data file.
-* Visual plots exported as images or displayed inline in Jupyter Notebook.
+* Visual plots are displayed inline in Jupyter Notebook.

 ## Usage

 This project can be run in a Jupyter Notebook environment.
 Ensure all required data files are correctly placed and paths updated before execution.

----

-This documentation provides a complete reference to understand the data processing and analysis logic behind the assignment.